model-railroad/layout-wifi/README.md

 * By default, up to 8 turnouts can be controlled.
 * Turnouts are controlled via pins 90-105.
     * Even pins put turnouts in normal state, odd pins in reverse state.
+    * It sends a 100 ms positive pulse on the output pin, which is good to trigger twin-coil turnouts.
+    * If you control tortoise-style slow-motion turnout instead, you'll want to change it to keep the relays on.
 * The software was designed to emulate NCE AIU cards to report sensor information.
     * Each card can have up to 14 sensor inputs.
 * Up to 4 AIUs are supported.